MeshALTIL/meshaltil_webapp/src/assets/markdown/config.md

 #### Settings

--   Position Broadcast Interval: 900 (Optional)
+-   # Position Broadcast Interval: 900 (Optional)
--   Position Flags: 811
+-   # Position Flags: 811
 -   Enable 'GPS Mode' if you wish to forward your node's GPS position to the mesh.
+-   # Enable 'Smart Broadcast' -
+    Smart broadcast will send out your position at an increased frequency only if your location has changed enough for a position update to be useful.
+-   # Smart Broadcast Minimum Distance - 100 meters (Default)
+    The minimum distance in meters traveled (since the last send) before we can send a position to the mesh if smart broadcast is enabled.
+-   # Smart Broadcast Minimum Interval - 30 seconds (Default)
+    The minimum number of seconds (since the last send) before we can send a position to the mesh if smart broadcast is enabled.
+-   # Broadcast Interval - 15 minutes (Default)
+    If smart broadcast is off we should send our position this often.
--   Enable 'Use Fixed Position' if your node has no GPS reception, or if you want to set up a fixed position on node maps.
+-   # Enable 'Use Fixed Position'
+    Set if your node has no GPS reception, or if you want to set up a fixed position on node maps.
+    If set, the device will generate GPS updates at the regular GPS update interval.

 #### Notes

 Please set the GPS update Interval to something sensible, between 300 to 900 (seconds).

-You can also try the 'Smart Position' option, which optimizes position transmissions to improve battery life.

 ---